 If you are thinking of doing some thrill and adventurous activity, the river rafting in Nepal presents you with an electrifying experience of sailing on the wild white waters.
 It has become one of the most widely held activities for the ultimate thrilling experience.
-This fun and invigorating open-air recreational activity have given adventurers an entirely new level of challenge and enthusiasm.
+This fun and invigorating open-air recreational activity has given adventurers an entirely new level of challenge and enthusiasm.

-This thrilled rafting fill your soul with exhilaration and joy and simultaneously need you to be seated tightly in the same spot.
+This thrilled rafting fills your soul with exhilaration and joy and simultaneously need you to be seated tightly in the same spot.
 River Rafting is one of those venture sports where you grasp you tight to your raft, sit back and paddle your way through daring waters.
 It isn’t just a thrilling experience but also a cooperating with your team to make your ride an unforgettable experience.
-Rafting devotees define it as a one of an adventure sport and an entirely distinctive feat.
+Rafting devotees define it as one of an adventure sport and an entirely distinctive feat.

 Rafting can be enjoyed and experienced in various parts of Nepal.
 Some of the popular and ideal spots for River Rafting in Nepal are Trishuli, Bhotekoshi, Marshyangdi, Sunkoshi, Seti River.
 You will experience the moments of a pure thrill, times of total tranquility, a feeling of closeness with your group and a deep connection with the environment all of which integrate a truly life-changing experience.